PaddlePaddle/PGL/README.md

 - The PGL team proposed a new **Uni**fied **M**essage **P**assing Model (UniMP), and achieved the State of the Art on three tasks on the OGB leaderboards.
 You can find the code [here](./ogb_examples/nodeproppred/unimp).

-- The PGL team proposed a two-stage recall and ranking model based on **ERNIEsage**, and won the **first place** in the TextGraphs-2020 competition co-organized by COLING.
+- The PGL team proposed a two-stage recall and ranking model based on **ERNIEsage**, and won the **first place** in the [TextGraphs-2020](https://competitions.codalab.org/competitions/23615) competition co-organized by COLING.

-- The PGL team worked hard to develop a **open course of Graph Neural Network (GNN)**, which will help you getting started with Graph Neural Network in seven days.
-Details can be found [here](https://aistudio.baidu.com/aistudio/course/introduce/1956)
+- The PGL team worked hard to develop an **open course of Graph Neural Network (GNN)**, which will help you getting started with Graph Neural Network in seven days.
+Details can be found [here](https://aistudio.baidu.com/aistudio/course/introduce/1956).

 PGL v1.1 2020.4.29